Estimated reading time: 5 minutes

 Statutory sick pay rises from £118.75 to £123.25 per week from 6th April 2026.

-Note that under the Employment Rights Act 2025, from 6th April 2026, SSP will be paid from day 1 of sickness, with the removal of the 3 day waiting period and the lower earnings threshold to qualify.
-From 6th April 2026 the rate of SSP is now set at whichever is the lower of the flat rate £123.25 per week or 80% of the employee’s weekly income.
-Ensure payroll systems reflect this and, plan for more short term sicknes absence.
+Note that under the Employment Rights Act 2025, from 6th April 2026, SSP is paid from day 1 of sickness, with the removal of the 3 day waiting period and the removal of the lower earnings threshold to qualify.
+The rate of SSP is now set at whichever is the lower of the flat rate (£123.25 per week) or 80% of the employee’s weekly income.
+Ensure payroll systems reflect this and, plan for an increase in short term sicknes absence, and more SSP costs.

 3. April 2026 Increases to compensation limits and minimum amounts that apply regarding certain tribunal awards